 About the University Graduate Council

 The University Graduate Council consists of voting members and non-voting, ex officio members.
 Voting members are drawn from and represent the graduate faculty of West Virginia University.
-Non-voting, ex officio members include a designee of the Faculty Senate Executive Committee, the Faculty Senate Curriculum Committee Chair, a representative of the Provost’s Office, a representative of the Vice President for Health Sciences, and a graduate student representative.
+Non-voting, ex officio members include the Associate Provost for Graduate academic Affairs, the University Provost or his/her designee, the Vice President of Health Sciences or his/her designee, a representative of the Faculty Senate Executive Committee (who must be a regular or associate member of the graduate faculty), and a representative from an appropriate graduate student organization.

 Photo by WVU Photographic Services